mRiston/zabbix_template_RapidRecoveryCore/README.md

 ## Description
 The purpose of this template is to provide basic insights into the status of a **Quest Rapid Recovery** core in your system.

+### Versioning Notes
+Originally, this template was written for an older version of Rapid Recovery.
+Since then, the OIDS used to define Repositories and Protected Agents has changed.
+A newer template, known working on Rapid Recovery **6.4.0.718**, has been created and uploaded.
+The older template with old OIDs still is present (**..._legacy.xml**).
+At this time, I don't know exactly when the OIDs changed.

+If you want to know which to use, query your RapidRecovery instance.
+If you get results at OID **.1.3.6.1.4.1.7572.200.100.200**, use the new version of the template.
+If you get results at OID **1.3.6.1.4.1.674.11000.1000.200.100.300.1.3**, use the legacy version.

 ## Goals
   - General Repository Health Info
   - Protected Agents